-You cannot configure the IPv6 source guard function on a port that is in an aggregation group.
+You cannot configure the IPv6 source guard function on a port that is in an aggregation group or a service loopback group.

 Related commands: display ipv6 source binding.

 Configure dynamic IPv6 binding on Layer 2 Ethernet port GigabitEthernet 1/0/1 to filter IPv6 packets based on the source IPv6 address and MAC address.